PaddlePaddle/PaddleX/deploy/hps/README_en.md

 - **Docker Version**: `>= 20.10.0` (Used for image building and deployment)
 - **CPU Architecture**: x86-64

-This  document  mainly introduces how to set up a high stability service-oriented deployment environment and package related materials using the scripts provided by this project.The overall process consists of two main stages:
+This  document  mainly introduces how to set up a high stability serving environment and package related materials using the scripts provided by this project.The overall process consists of two main stages:

 1. Image Building: Build Docker images that include Triton Inference Server.
 In this stage, requirement versions are locked to ensure reproducibility and stability of the deployment images.

-2. Pipeline Material Packaging:Package the client and server code for each model pipeline, making it easier for subsequent deployment and integration.
+2. Pipeline Material Packaging: Package the client and server code for each model pipeline, making it easier for subsequent deployment and integration.

-To learn how to run a packaged pipeline or start the server for inference, please refer to the [PaddleX Serving Guide](../../docs/pipeline_deploy/serving.en.md#23-run-the-server) for detailed instructions.
+To learn how to start the server and invoke services using the built images and packaged SDK, please refer to the [PaddleX Serving Guide](https://github.com/PaddlePaddle/PaddleX/blob/release/3.1/docs/pipeline_deploy/serving.en.md#23-run-the-server) for detailed instructions.

 ## 1. Image Building